lancenacabuan/theosis/Thesis.md

-### Thesis: Theosis: Our Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him
+### The Thesis of Theosis: Our Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him

 #### Introduction
-Theosis, or "divinization," is the transformative process by which believers partake in the divine nature (2 Peter 1:4) and grow into the likeness of Christ.
+*Theosis*, derived from the Greek word *θέωσις* meaning “divinization” or “deification,” is the transformative process by which believers partake in the divine nature (2 Peter 1:4) and grow into the likeness of Christ.
 Rooted in the Gospel and central to Christian discipleship, theosis highlights humanity's holy calling to reflect God's glory through grace-enabled communion with the Triune God.
 While often misunderstood as equating humans with God in essence, theosis is properly defined as the believer’s journey of becoming more fully human, as God intended, through participation in His divine life.

-This thesis explores the theological foundation, historical development, and practical application of theosis within the life of the believer and the church.
+This doctrine emphasizes the transformative union between humanity and God, made possible by Jesus Christ’s incarnation, life, death, and resurrection.
+Theosis is the ultimate goal of human life and salvation.
+It is not a reward but a restoration of humanity's original calling to communion with God.

 ---